Stencyl/stencylpedia/chapter-5/sounds.md

 **Play** = Plays to the end once, then stops<br/>
 **Loop** = Plays to the end and then repeats

-Volume ranges between 0% and 100%, inclusive.
+Volume ranges between 0% and 100%, inclusive.<br/>
+Panning ranges between -100% (left) and 100% (right), inclusive.

 > **Note:** If you'd like to pause and resume a sound, skip down to the **Channels** section.